-Articles are to utilize the serial or the so-called “Oxford” comma.
-For example, “the doctor, his wife, and his companion” is correct while the “the doctor, his wife and his companion” would be incorrect.
+BLN uses the serial (the so-called “Oxford”) comma.
+For example, “the doctor, his wife, and his companion” is correct, while the “the doctor, his wife and his companion” would be incorrect.

 BLN uses the “em dash” (—) rather than the “en dash” (–).
 No spaces are to be inserted between the words and the dashes in question.

 If BLN is interested in publishing your article, one of the issue editors will contact you, generally within 5-7 business days after receipt of your article.
-You will then be assigned editors who will work with you to edit your article for publication.
-Although your editors will work with you on specific deadlines, it is generally expected that you will turn around any revisions within two business days and that your final draft will be ready for submission as of the deadline listed above.
+You will then be assigned an editor who will work with you to edit your article for publication.
+Although your editor will work with you on specific deadlines, it is generally expected that you will turn around any revisions within two business days and that your final draft will be ready for submission within three weeks of the deadline listed above.
 Because we are a quarterly publication, our editorial process lasts approximately three months, not including unanticipated delays.
 Please note that your article will not be published after this process for a number of months while the issue is being prepared for publication.

 The Editorial Board retains complete discretion on whether to publish any article.
 Representations by an individual editor as to publication are considered only statements of that individual’s opinion, and they are not binding upon the Editorial Board.